Error estimators and their analysis for CG, Bi-CG and GMRES: Introduction

 \section{Introduction}

 Solving a system of linear equations in the form $Ax = b$ is a ubiquitous requirement in science and engineering (where $A$ is a given matrix, $x$ and $b$ are the unknown and known vectors respectively; $x$ $\in \mathbb{R}^n$ and $b$ $\in \mathbb{R}^n$ if $A$ $\in \mathbb{R}^{n \times n}$).
-Iterative methods like CG (Conjugate Gradient), Bi-CG (Bi-Conjugate Gradient) and GMRES (Generalized Minimal Residual) are commonly used to solve large linear problems as they require $\mathcal{O}(n^2)$ operations compared to direct solvers which can evaluate $A^{-1}$ explicitly in $\mathcal{O}(n^3)$ operations for a square matrix.
-Iterations should be stopped when the norm of the error $\epsilon_{k} = x - x_{k}$ is less than a desired tolerance, where $x$ is the final solution to the linear system and $x_k$ is the iterate.
-Since the the actual error is unknown, relative residue ($\frac{\lVert r_k \rVert}{\lVert b \rVert}$) is considered as stopping criteria where $r_{k} = b - Ax_{k}$ is the residual vector at $k^{th}$ iteration.
-Such stopping criteria can work when the system is well-conditioned and can be erroneous depending on the condition number of $A$ and the choice of initial approximation, as it can stop the iterations too early when the norm of error is still much larger than tolerance, or not stop early enough and too many floating point operations having done for the required accuracy.
-Also when condition number (denoted by $\kappa$) of the matrix is large ($\kappa > 10^2$), the residual of a CG/Bi-CG algorithm need not show monotonic behaviour and oscillate while the actual error might still be (however slowly) converging (and vice-versa for the GMRES algorithm).
-The norm of the relative residue can be as large as $\kappa$ times or as small as $\frac{1}{\kappa}$ times the norm of the relative error.
+Iterative methods like Conjugate Gradient (CG) \cite{hestenes1952methods}, Bi-Conjugate Gradient (Bi-CG) \cite{fletcher1976conjugate}, and Generalized Minimal Residual (GMRES) \cite{saad1986gmres}, mostly known as Krylov subspace methods, are commonly used to solve large linear systems.
+While using such methods, iterations are to be stopped when the norm of the error ($\epsilon_{k} = x - x_{k}$) is less than a desired tolerance, where $x$ is the unknown solution to the linear system and $x_k$ is its iterative approximation at the $k^{th}$ iteration.
+Since the actual error is unknown, relative residue ($\frac{\lVert r_k \rVert}{\lVert b \rVert}$) is considered as a stopping criteria where $r_{k} = b - Ax_{k}$ is the residual vector at $k^{th}$ iteration.
+Such stopping criteria are useful when the system is well-conditioned but they can become unreliable for even a moderate increase in the relative condition number of $A$ ($\kappa \gtrsim 10$, where $\kappa = \norm{A}_{2}\norm{A^{-1}}_{2}$), depending on the choice of initial approximation.
+It is well known that relying on relative residue may lead one to stop the iterations too early when the norm of error is still much larger than tolerance, or not stop early enough with too many floating point operations done for the required accuracy (\cite{meurant2013computing}; \cite{hestenes1952methods}).
+Moreover, when condition number of the matrix is large, the residual of algorithms like Bi-CG need not show monotonic behaviour and oscillate \cite{bjorck2015numerical} while the actual error might still be (however slowly) converging, and similarly, oscillations of errors in the GMRES algorithm are possible when the residue converges slowly.
+Note that the $l_{2}$ norm of the relative errors and residues can differ significantly as given below: